-Import a CSV file with ER (II)
+Import a CSV file with Electronic Reporting (II)

 Once we have the model and the mapping with the status completed, we can continue by creating an import format under our model: